 Earn 3-credit hours, by exploring the social responsibility of businesses in all sectors/industries to advance development.
 Acquire knowledge and leadership skills that is easily transferred to our local communities in the U.S. to partner with stakeholders to address social injustices and advocate for change.

-Join your TRiO Family as we Travel to Ghana, West Africa in 2018. . .
+Join your TRiO Family as we Travel to Ghana, West Africa. . .
 This Experience Promises to be Life Changing!

 Corporate Social Responsibility - Ghana: A Strategy for Sustainable Development (3 Credits Hrs).